English, Mandarin, and JavaScript are the top three languages in the world in terms of popularity.

 JavaScript Development

-While ECMAScript 4 was abandoned, the successor to ECMAScript 3 called ES5 was released in 2009 with many new features and the ability to pair with JSON files.
-ECMAScript 6 was released in 2015 but was renamed ECMAScript 2015, and this naming pattern has continued for the latest releases of the JavaScript standard.
+Although ECMAScript 4 was shelved, ES5, the replacement for ECMAScript 3, was introduced in 2009 and included a host of additional features, including the ability to pair with JSON files.
+The ECMAScript 6 standard was renamed ECMAScript 2015 upon its publication in 2015, and this naming convention has persisted for the most recent JavaScript standard updates.

 At the time of writing, ECMAScript 2022 is the latest version of JavaScript set to release later this year.